Group B streptococcal infection: Identifying candidates to receive IAP

 IAP is not required for women undergoing planned cesarean section in the absence of labour and with intact membranes, irrespective of the known GBS carriage status.
 ACOG recommendations state, "Women with a positive prenatal GBS culture result who undergo a cesarean birth before the onset of labor and with intact membranes do not require IAP".

 This recommendation is based on the fact that infants delivered via pre-labor cesarean section have less exposure to GBS in the vagina and have lower rates of GBS infection.
 Hence, despite the recommended universal recto-vaginal screening of all pregnant women at 36 0/7 to 37 6/7 weeks, women who undergo pre-labor cesarean sections do not need IAP, regardless of the screening test results.

 Routine screening of pregnant women is performed in most developed countries such as the United States, France, Spain, Belgium and Canada, and data have shown falling incidences of GBS-EOD following the introduction of screening-based measures to prevent GBS-EOD.

-The risk-based strategy is advocated, among other countries, in the United Kingdom and the Netherland.
+The risk-based strategy is advocated, among other countries, in the United Kingdom and the Netherlands.

-The issue of cost-effectiveness of both strategies for identifying candidates for IAP is less clear-cut, and some studies have indicated that testing low risk women, plus IAP administered to high-risk women, and to those found to carry GBS is more cost-effective than the current UK practice (risk-based approach).
+The issue of cost-effectiveness of both strategies for identifying candidates for IAP is less clear-cut, and some studies have indicated that testing low-risk women, plus IAP administered to high-risk women and to those found to carry GBS, is more cost-effective than the current UK practice (risk-based approach).

-Other evaluations have also found the culture-based approach to be more cost-effective than the risk-based approach for the prevention of GBS-EOD.
+Other evaluations have also found the culture-based approach to be more cost-effective than the risk-based approach for preventing GBS-EOD.

 It has been reported that IAP does not prevent all cases of GBS-EOD; its efficacy is estimated at 80%.
 The risk-based prevention strategy does not prevent about 33% of cases with no risk factors.

 Up to 90% of cases of GBS-EOD would be preventable if IAP were offered to all GBS carriers identified by universal screening late in pregnancy, plus to the mothers in higher risk situations.

-Where insufficient intravenous antibiotics are given before delivery, the baby may be given antibiotics immediately after birth, although evidence is inconclusive as to whether this practice is effective or not.
+When insufficient intravenous antibiotics are administered before delivery, the baby may receive antibiotics immediately after birth, although evidence is inconclusive on whether this practice is effective.